HBO, Netflix, Other Hollywood Companies Join Forces To Fight Piracy

 Re: It's fine, I just won't watch anymore (Score:2)

-That's remarkably LOW downloading (Score:2)
+That's remarkably LOW downloading (Score:3)

 Less than 1 download per person.
 If this was a food try before you buy) , that means not everyone took one.